zeniokrako/coliseum/README.md

 Rule 3 : **Character Change** - Can change character if they have recently lost a game.

-Rule 4 : **Announcing** - Must announce the match at the coliseum channel (in the discord).
-Both parties must agree to it being a coliseum match.
+Rule 4 : **When is it a coliseum match?** - Announced on the channel (ping mods) at least 1 day before, OR if it was casted (e.g ad-hoc impulsive on stream challenges), but do let us know on the discord channel for record keeping purposes

 Links: [OCE Tekken Discord](https://discord.gg/HHs95kTMSn), [Official Coliseum Theme Song](https://www.youtube.com/watch?v=pDg6rCHgoHQ)